shwezhu/shwezhu.github.io/content/post/networking/002-host-file-dns-stub-resolver.md

      ....
 ```

-We have know that the current DNS server on this machine is ***systemd-resolve*** which a DNS stub.
+We have know that the current DNS server on this machine is ***systemd-resolve*** which a DNS stub (client).
 So, what is the IP address of the actual DNS server?
 We can use the following command to check:

 ```shell
 # $ systemd-resolve --status | grep "DNS Servers"